How to Shear a Sheep with Best Tips for Beginners

 Preparations for Sheep Shearing Day

 If you are shearing the sheep yourself and have more than a few sheep heads to shear, there’s a good chance that this work will take several days, if not weeks.
 However, if you are using a professional shearer, it could take just a few hours.
-Either way, there are some preparations to be made.
-Most often, farmers shear sheep in the spring.

 Here are some steps you need to take to prepare for sheep shearing day.

 Sheep shearing is a physical task requiring the sheep to be contoured into different shapes during the process.
 It’s, therefore, easier on the sheep if they don’t have a full stomach.
-That, however, doesn’t mean they need to be hungry (they’ll become too restless that way).
-You need to feed them a little hay to keep them calm but not too stuffed.

-Keep the Animals Dry
+Keep the Sheep Dry

-Depending on the number of sheep you have on your farm, it’s always advisable to have all the animals sheared in one location.
+Depending on the number of sheep you have on your farm, it’s best to have all the animals sheared in one location.
 Finding them in faraway pastures on shearing day will waste too much time.
-It’s best to keep them in a shearing shed or shearing pen where they are not only easily accessible but also kept dry.

 shearing sheep with electric shears